Image 1 of 4

 GM rates these STOCK at 1900ft lbs and with my further upgrades those in the know speculate upwards of 2500ft lbs being the limit.
 Currently I have one customer putting nearly 2400hp and 2000ftlbs through one of these and all appears well.
 Looking for some ¼ mile 7's in a 5600lb truck is not a small feat!

 I can ship a variety of ways.
-LTL along side a custom transmission or FedEx/UPS ground service.
-It’s 76lbs and is shipped dry.
-You must add 1.5qts of Dexron 6 or equivalent ATF fluid.
+LTL along side a custom transmission or oversize 25×25×15 FedEx/UPS ground service.
+It’s 80lbs and is shipped dry.
+You must add 1.5qts of Dexron 3 or equivalent ATF fluid.
 Do Not Run Straight Tractor Oil!
+The majority of wear and failure comes from a lack of cooling oil.
+I am working with a program in Oklahoma to add an external pump and cooler.
+If the viscous coupler is not immersed in oil, it quickly overheats and all front wheel drive power is lost.

 Due to the lack of decent cores in my local area, I’ve had to add $100 core fee as tracking them down has proved difficult.

-As stated above its fairly heavy so shipping will run toward $100 to go cross country with Fed Ex ground
+As stated above its fairly heavy so shipping with full insurance will run toward $125 to go cross country with Fed Ex/UPS ground

 If you’re looking to make big power AWD in a medium to heavy weight car (—or more likely—truck) without breaking the bank, the new venture (later new process) 149 t-case is your box!
 After a few customers looking to go AWD pestered me into doing the research, I’ve found these beasts!

-My upgrades to this unit include a billet 32spline input shaft from suncoast diesel, oversize Borg Warner gears and chain from duramax spec np261xhd 1/2” wider than the factory 149 chain.
-I also update the output shaft bearing retainer and add a pump-rub prevention plate, eliminating the most common faulure mode (case wear-through and complete lube oil loss)
+My upgrades to this unit include a billet 32spline input shaft from AMP drivetrain, oversize Borg Warner gears and chain from duramax spec np261xhd 1/2” wider than the factory 149 chain.
+I also update the output shaft bearing retainer and add a pump-rub prevention plate, eliminating the most common failure mode (case wear-through and complete lube oil loss)

 I round out the unit with top shelf name brand roller and needle bearings.